What is conditional access in Azure Active Directory?

 Following are some common access concerns that conditional access can help you with:

 Sign-in risk: Azure AD Identity Protection detects sign-in risks.
 How do you restrict access if a detected sign-in risk indicates a bad actor?
 What if you would like to get stronger evidence that a sign-in was performed by the legitimate user?
 What if your doubts are strong enough to even block specific users from accessing an app?
-By configuring

 Device management: In Azure AD, users can access cloud apps from a broad range of devices including mobile and also personal devices.
-What if you demand that access attempts should only be performed using devices that are managed by your IT department?
+What if you demand that access attempts should only be performed with devices that are managed by your IT department?
 What if you even want to block certain device types from accessing cloud apps in your environment?